Primary Carnitine Deficiency

 What are the symptoms of primary carnitine deficiency?

-Typically, initial signs and symptoms of this disorder occur during infancy or early childhood and often include brain function abnormalities (encephalopathy); an enlarged, poorly pumping heart (cardiomyopathy); confusion; vomiting; muscle weakness; and low blood sugar (hypoglycemia).
+Typically, initial signs and symptoms of this disorder occur during infancy or early childhood and often include brain function abnormalities (encephalopathy); an enlarged, poorly pumping heart (cardiomyopathy); confusion; vomiting; muscle weakness; and low blood sugar (hypoglycaemia).
 Serious complications such as heart failure, liver problems, coma, and sudden unexpected death are also a risk.
 Acute illness due to primary carnitine deficiency can be triggered by periods of fasting or illnesses such as viral infections, particularly when eating is reduced.

 This condition is sometimes mistaken for Reye syndrome, a severe disorder that develops in children while they appear to be recovering from viral infections such as chicken pox or flu.
 Most cases of Reye syndrome are associated with the use of aspirin during these viral infections.
 Primary carnitine deficiency progresses very slowly.